 Time for accessibility privilege!
-Let’s Unpack That is a series where we process and unpack our baggage of social identities, issues, and travel privileges to understand how they impact our travel experiences.
-We will be covering everything from social constructs to the white savior complex.
+Let’s Unpack That is a travel education series where we process and unpack our baggage of social identities, social issues, and travel privileges to understand how they impact our travel experiences.
+We cover everything from social constructs to the white savior complex.
 Each post focuses on a topic or social issue to dig deeper and reflect on our travel privilege(s).
 Whether in our own countries or abroad, understanding our impact can help us be more responsible travelers.

 A few privileges we’ll be covering include passport privilege, location privilege, and language privilege.
 But first, we’re gonna unpack accessibility privilege.
 By definition, accessibility privilege is the degree and level to which services, products, or the environment is available to as many people as possible.